9 Best Leather Sneakers for Men 2025 | Minimalist, Low Profile, Dressy Sneaks

 Crown Northampton Sizing Guide

 Crown Northampton sneakers have a similar length to Nikes and New Balances.
-They have men sizes UK 3 all the way to UK 14, including half sizes.
-For those who are not aware, UK sizes are 1 size larger than US sizes.
+They have men’s sizes UK 3 all the way to UK 14, including half sizes.
+For those who are not aware, UK sizes fit 1 size larger than US sizes, meaning you’d order a smaller size.
 If you’re a US 9, then you would be a UK 8.

-Go with your true size.
-However, Crown Newhampton also includes the insole length on their sizes.
+Crown Northampton also includes the insole length on their sizes.
 If you are unsure, take your best-fitting shoe and compare the insole’s length (cm) to what the brand has listed for your size.

 Key Highlights